Long-distance motorcycle riding: Iron Butt Rally

 The 'Olympics' of all endurance rallies is the Iron Butt Rally (IBR).
-This event takes place over eleven days, usually in late August, on odd numbered years, and is run by the Iron Butt Association.
+This event takes place over eleven days, on odd numbered years, and is run by the Iron Butt Association.
+The inaugural rally departed over the Labor Day holiday weekend in 1984, but recent runnings have instead started in mid-June: the 2025 Iron Butt Rally began and ended in Coralville, Iowa, between 16 and 27 June.
+The Iron Butt Rally, like all endurance rallies, is not a race.
 In the early years this was an obscure event with only a dozen or so riders.
-Over the past decade or so, as distance riding has gained in popularity, the event has become so crowded that the IBA has imposed a limit of 125 riders.
+However, as distance riding has gained popularity over the past decade, the event has become so crowded that the IBA has imposed a limit of 125 riders.
 Entry is via lottery and discretion of the rallymasters.
 The basic concept is a lap around the lower 48 United States, with possible diversions into Canada and Alaska.
 There are interim checkpoints, at which the rider must appear within a brief time window or forfeit any bonus points acquired on that leg.
-The Iron Butt Rally, like all endurance rallies, is not a race.
 There is no advantage to arriving early at a checkpoint.
 The goal is to earn the most points, which are not directly related to number of miles traveled.
 The winning rider may not be the one with the most miles ridden.

 Other endurance rides recognized by the Iron Butt Association are not competitions, but are documented rides (such as the Saddlesore 1000, the BunBurner 1500, the BunBurner Gold 1500, the 100 Coast-to-Coast-to-Coast insanity) that require the rider to meticulously record mileage, fuel taken on and other factors in order to complete a documented ride.

 Other rallies

-There are plenty of other rallies, shorter and easier to get into, available to the competitive and fun-seeking long-distance rider.
+There are a large number of other rallies, with shorter distances and more accessible participation entry, available to the competitive and long-distance rider.
 Some popular 24-hr rallies are the Utah 1088, Minuteman 1000, Land of Enchantment 1000, Mason Dixon 20-20, Not Superman Rally, Texas Two Step, Cal 24, Minnesota 1000, and many others.
 For those looking for an IBR-like event, there are multi-day rallies such as the Butt Lite, Northwest Passage, and newcomers Spank and Ten 'N Ten.
 These rallies are all put on by rallymasters and volunteers who devote countless unpaid hours to their events.
 The riders themselves are competing for nothing more than bragging rights and the personal challenge.
 These rallies are also viewed as training grounds for the 11-day Iron Butt Rally.